dsloyer/ez-kubeadm/README.md

        192.168.205.11
        CentOS cmaster IP is 192.168.205.15; worker node IPs immediately follow, i.e. cnode1 is 192.168.205.16
-     * want more/fewer nodes? edit the servers array i seems to present sev seems to present sev seems to present sev seems to present sev seems to present several painful issues
+     * want more/fewer nodes? edit the servers array
   2. To set the KUBECONFIG env var at any time, e.g. on a new shell instance, cd to the project directory, and "source" the script, setKubeConfigVar.sh:
      ```